 Place of growth: Lika

 The reason it is special: Lika potatoes are grown with a high percentage of dry matter due to the tradition and the climate in which it grows.
-This dry matter includes vitamins (C and B complex), minerals and starch.
-The cold nights and less extreme heat in Lika are suitable for the formation of the dry matter, which gives these potatoes a floury and crispy taste.
+This dry matter includes vitamins (C and B complex), minerals, and starch.
+The cold nights and less extreme heat in Lika are suitable for the formation of dry matter, which gives these potatoes a floury and crispy taste.

 Lika potatoes are ideal for preparing ličke pole which is a dish of unpeeled potatoes cut in half and baked in the oven.
 It is registered as a protected Croatian product at the EU level.